 He shared his story with MB:

-“It’s mad to think that in 2020 people are still being judged for how they look, not the service they provide.
+“It’s mad to think that in this day and age people are still being judged for how they look, not the service they provide.
 I’ve got a fair few tattoos, including on my face and I recently received a negative review of my barbershop Eveleigh Barber Co in Devon.
 I couldn’t believe my eyes when I saw the below pop up on my Facebook page overnight.

 The bottom line is that no one should be judged on their race, sexuality, religion, as well as the clothes they wear and what they wish to do with or tattoo on their own bodies.
 End of.”